z-fitch/the_final_rose/README.md

 ```

 ```
-User Story 4 of 6
+User Story 4 of 7
 As a visitor,
-When I visit an outings show pages,
+When I visit an outings show page,
 I see that outings name, location, and date
 And I see a total count of contestants that were on this outing And I see a list of all names of the contestants that went on this outing